eftl93/servo_controller_msp430/README.md

 The microcontroller of choice is the MSP430G2553, TIMER_A module was used to keep track of time and create an interrupt to wake up the processor after a set amount of time.
 The MCU is running at 16 MHz generated internally and the timer module is running using the SMCLK without post-scaling.
 Code Composer Studio 11.1.0 was used to develop and debug.

-The prototype is built on a perboard, it includes an onboard low-dropout 3.3V regulator.
+The prototype is built on a perfboard, it includes an onboard low-dropout 3.3V regulator.
 Headers are included to program via MSP-FET Flash Emulation Tool.
 Pinouts are soldered in order to connect Servo Motors with standard connectors.
 An additional 32 KHz crystal was included for future functionality expansions.
-The power connector is connected to the servo power pins directly therefor the maximum voltage for this prototype is 6V.
+The power connector is connected to the servo power pins directly therefore the maximum voltage for this prototype is 6V.
 In this code the characters: 'w', 's', 'a', 'd', 'i', 'k', 'j', and 'l' are used to increment and decrement the duty cycle of all 4 servo ports.

 ![image](https://user-images.githubusercontent.com/86902176/174415145-27fbc30d-8f04-4f45-bdb8-0451dbc002c3.png)
 Positive width (Delta X) on Channel 2 (Servo0) can be seen decreasing after it receives a character on Channel 1 (character 'a').
 It stays the same if no character is received.